 There are different types of blockchain networks, each designed for specific use cases:

-Public blockchains, like Bitcoin and Ethereum, are open to anyone.
+- Public like Bitcoin and Ethereum, are open to anyone.
 They operate on a decentralized network where anyone can participate in transaction validation.

-Private blockchains are restricted to a specific group of participants.
-They are commonly used by businesses for secure data sharing and record-keeping.
+- Private blockchains restrict access to a specific group of participants.
+Businesses commonly use them for secure data sharing and record-keeping.

-Hybrid blockchains combine features of both public and private blockchains, offering flexibility and security in different applications.
+- Hybrid combine features of both public and private blockchains, offering flexibility and security in different applications.

 The future of blockchain